healthysustainablecities/global-indicators/process/GTFS_freq_stop/readme.md

 ```
 For UrbanAccess installation instructions see: https://udst.github.io/urbanaccess/installation.html

+### Download GTFS data in `gtfs_input_data`
+The subfolder `gtfs_input_data` should contain input GTFS data for each study region used for the analysis.
+Most GTFS data used in this analysis are obtain from [Open Mobility data](https://transitfeeds.com/).

+First, create a folder named gtfs_country_jurisdiction_agency_yyyymmdd (e.g. gtfs_us_seattle_kingcountymetro_20190319; yyyymmdd represents the start date of the GTFS feed) within `gtfs_input_data`.
+Download and save study region GTFS file as gtfs_country_jurisdiction_agency_yyyymmdd.zip, then unzip the file before running the analysis.

 ### Set up study region GTFS analysis parameters in `gtfs_config.py`:
+Check `gtfs_config.py` for the example.
-- Many cities and countries that publish GTFS data provide non-standard custom licenses.
+Note: Many cities and countries that publish GTFS data provide non-standard custom licenses.
 Therefore, you may need to customize and manual check input data format and frequency parameters, and consider details of how headway is operationalized for each study region.

 ### Run the analysis script:
 ```
 python gtfs_headway_analysis.py
 ```

+### Or run this notebook [setup_GTFS_frequent_stops_headway.ipynb](https://github.com/shiqin-liu/global-indicators/blob/GTFS_analysis/process/GTFS_freq_stop/setup_GTFS_frequent_stops_headway.ipynb) for an individual city

 ## Outputs

-'frequent_transit_headway_2020May_python.gpkg' containing stop point layer with headway information for each study region
+'frequent_transit_headway_yyyymm_python.gpkg' containing stop point layer with headway information for each study region